 Existing anthologies and textbooks in the philosophy of mind give the impression that only White males in Western countries think about the mind.
 But there are many philosophers out there doing great work.
 As your instructor, it's my responsibility that you learn more than one single story about the philosophy of mind.
 As a student, you deserve to know more than a single story.

 This course is a very small step in the direction of making the philosophy curriculum more diverse.
 It includes women, people of color, citizens from non-Anglophone countries, and LGBTQIA people.
-From Teresa of Ávila, a XVI century Spanish nun, to Susan Schneider, a US-based philosopher with a project with NASA on AI in space.
-From XVII century Elisabeth of Bohemia to Jennifer Mundale and Frédérique de Vignemont.
+From Teresa of Ávila, a XVI century Spanish nun, to Susan Schneider, a cognitive scientist and philosopher with a project with NASA on AI in space.
+From XVII century Elisabeth of Bohemia and her critique of Descartes, to Jennifer Mundale, a contemporary philosopher of neuroscience.
+From Mary Astell, another XVII century philosopher who crafted a theory of mind that dismantles gender stereotypes, to Frédérique de Vignemont, a philosopher at the Jean Nicod Institute in Paris who writes about how you perceive your own body.
 The course combines traditional and non-traditional topics in the philosophy of mind.
+We start the course by reflecting on the value of the very discipline of philosophy of mind: Why is it important?
+Does it have any practical applications?
 In previous semesters, the course included an overview of traditional metaphysical accounts of the mind, theories of the self, and a selection of contemporary debates:

 Implicit attitudes/bias: What are they?
 Are we responsible for them?